-The basin is subdivided into two major sub-basins including
+The Basin is subdivided into two major sub-basins including

 the Saluda River Sub-Basin (HUC 03050109) and the Congaree River Sub-Basin (HUC 03050110).
-Of these, approximately 88.5 percent of the project study area is located within the Saluda River Sub-Basin.
+Of these, approximately 88.6 percent of the Project Study Area is located within the Saluda River Sub-Basin.

 The Saluda River Sub-Basin (HUC 03050109) is located in Greenville, Pickens, Anderson, Abbeville, Laurens, Greenwood, Newberry, Saluda, Lexington, and Richland Counties, and encompasses approximately 2,500 square miles.
-Of the approximately 1.6 million acres, 53.7 percent is forested land, 26.1 percent is agricultural land, 12.9 percent is urban land, 4.2 percent is water, 2.1 percent is forested wetland, and 1.0 percent is barren land.
+Of the 1.6 million acres, 53.7 percent is forested land, 26.1 percent is agricultural land, 12.9 percent is urban land, 4.2 percent is water, 2.1 percent is forested wetland, and 1.0 percent is barren land.
 The urban land percentage is comprised primarily of the cities of Greenville and Columbia, and to a lesser extent the cities of Laurens and Newberry.

-Within the Saluda River Sub-Basin, there are approximately 5,600 miles of streams and 69,000 acres of lake waters.
-The Saluda River forms at the confluence of the South Saluda River and North Saluda River, approximately 11 aerial miles northwest of the City of Greenville.
+Within the Saluda River Sub-Basin, there are approximately 5,600 stream miles and 69,000 acres of lake waters.
+The Saluda River forms at the confluence of the South Saluda River and North Saluda River, roughly 11 aerial miles northwest of the City of Greenville.
 The Saluda River flows past the City of Greenville and is joined by Georges Creek, Big Brushy Creek, Big Creek, and Broad Mouth Creek before forming the headwaters of Lake Greenwood.
 The Reedy River joins the Saluda River as a separate arm of Lake Greenwood.
-Downstream of the lake, Ninety Six Creek and Little River flow into the Saluda River before forming the headwaters of Lake Murray.
-Further downstream, the Little Saluda River and the Bush River merge with the
+Downstream of the Lake, Ninety Six Creek and Little River flow into the Saluda River before joining the Little Saluda River and Bush

-Saluda River to form the headwaters of Lake Murray.
-The Saluda River emerges from the Lake Murray dam and joins the Broad River in the City of Columbia to form the Congaree River.20
+River to form the headwaters of Lake Murray.
+The Saluda River emerges from the Lake Murray Dam and joins the Broad River in the City of Columbia to form the Congaree River.20

-Specifically, the portion of the project study area within the Saluda River Sub-Basin lies within the Lower Saluda River Watershed (HUC 03050109-14).
-HUC 03050109-14 is located in Lexington and Richland Counties and consists primarily of the lowest reach of the Saluda River and its tributaries from the Lake Murray dam to its confluence with the Broad River.
-Within the project study area, the Lower Saluda River Watershed encompasses the area south of US-176 (Broad River Road) at I-26, and the area west of US-176 (Broad River Road) at I-20.
-Surface waters identified within the portion of the project study area located in HUC 03050109-14 include 54 streams/rivers, 11 storm water basins, an National Pollutant Discharge Elimination System (NPDES)-Permitted Treatment Basin, two ponds, and 34 wetlands.
+The portion of the Project Study Area within the Saluda River Sub-Basin lies within the Lower Saluda River Watershed (HUC 03050109-14).
+HUC 03050109-14 is located in Lexington and Richland Counties and consists primarily of the lowest reach of the Saluda River and its tributaries from the Lake Murray Dam to its confluence with the Broad River.
+The Lower Saluda River Watershed encompasses the area south of US-176 (Broad River Road) at I-26, and the area west of US-176 (Broad River Road) at I-20.
+Surface waters identified within the portion of the Project Study Area located in HUC 03050109-14 include 66 streams/rivers, a National Pollutant Discharge Elimination System (NPDES)-Permitted Treatment Basin, three ponds, and 52 wetlands.

-3.7.4.2.2 Streams and Rivers
+3.7.6.2.2 Streams and Rivers

-SCDHEC has classified the streams and rivers of South Carolina based on the desired uses of each waterbody.
+The SCDHEC has classified the streams and rivers of South Carolina based on the desired uses of each waterbody.
 The water-use classifications for freshwater streams and rivers in South Carolina are as follows:

-- ORW, "outstanding resource waters", constitute an outstanding recreational or ecological resource, or those freshwaters suitable as a source for drinking water supply purposes. - ONRW, "outstanding national resource waters" constitute an outstanding national recreational or ecological resource. - Trout.
-The State recognizes three types of trout waters: (TN) Natural; (TPGT) Put, Grow, and Take; and (TPT) Put and Take. - FW, or "freshwaters", are freshwaters that are suitable for primary and secondary contact recreation and as a source for drinking water supply, after conventional treatment.
+- ORW: Outstanding Resource Waters constitute an outstanding recreational or ecological resource, or those freshwaters suitable as a source for drinking water supply purposes. - ONRW: Outstanding Natural Resource Waters constitute an outstanding national recreational or ecological resource. - Trout: The State recognizes three types of trout waters: Natural (TN); Put, Grow, and Take (TPGT); and Put and Take (TPT). - FW: Freshwaters are waters that are suitable for primary and secondary contact recreation and as a source for drinking water supply, after conventional treatment.